-She attended Sacramento City College, was the recipient of a Kelly Broadcasting scholarship, and holds her bachelor’s degree in Broadcast Communications from San Francisco State University.
-Jessie received her Master of Arts in Leadership Studies from Saint Mary’s College of California.
-She resides in Oak Park with her husband, Arsenio Mataka, Senior Advisor on Climate and Health Equity with the Biden administration, and their two children.
+She attended Sacramento City College, was the recipient of a Kelly Broadcasting scholarship, and holds her bachelor’s degree from San Francisco State University and her Master of Arts degree from Saint Mary’s College of California.
+In her free time, she enjoys traveling with her husband, Arsenio Mataka, Senior Advisor on Climate and Health Equity with the Biden administration, and their two children.